asdfzxcvbn/pyzule/README.md

-  -c [level]            the compression level of the output ipa (default is 6) -k icon               an image file to use as the app icon -x entitlements       a file containing entitlements to sign the app with -r url [url ...]      url schemes to add
+  -c [level]            the compression level of the output ipa (default is 6) -k icon               an image file to use as the app icon -x entitlements       a file containing entitlements to sign the app with -l plist              a plist to merge with the existing Info.plist -r url [url ...]      url schemes to add
   -f files [files ...]  tweak files to inject into the ipa -u                    remove UISupportedDevices